thedigitalgarage/mean-ex/README.md

 ## File Structure

 Now that we have the MEAN Example repository forked into your account, let's take a few minutes to review the file structure for the repository.
 There are many ways to structure a MEAN application.
-I have tried to take the best-practices from several tutorials and create a simple yet expandable file structure this example project.
+I have tried to take the best-practices from several tutorials and create a simple yet expandable file structure for this example project.
 For further reading on file structures for the MEAN Stack, [Mean.io](http://mean.io) is a good boilerplate to see best practices and how to separate file structure.
-For now, though, we will just use the following structure adjust as we go.
+For now we will just use the following structure and adjust as we go.

 ```